Installation instructions

 Download and install locally

-You can also download the latest release and install it locally as you would any R package.
+You can also download the latest release as a source or binary archive and install it locally as you would any R package.

 To make use of pomp’s facilities for accelerated computation using compiled C code, and to compile the package from source, you will want the ability to compile C code and dynamically link it into an R session.
 To test this, run the following in an R session: